 As I was reading an article on a great breastfeeding site called Kelly Mom , I saw a few facts that set me free.
 The article said not to feel bad about first baby foods to include banana or sweet potato or other “sweet” foods.
 It explained that breast milk is actually quite sweet, so it makes perfect sense that babies gravitate toward that taste first.
 As babies’ taste buds mature, they’ll branch out and explore other flavors.

 Phew, that made me feel better… and it made sense.
 In fact, I find it no coincidence that Griffin’s favorite meal is the avocado banana mash which is high in carbs and fat, just like breast milk.

 Thank you Kelly Mom!

-This natural mama feels better about her son’s early eating habits.
+This natural mama feels better about her son’s first baby foods.
 And I wanted to pass along this perspective in case other mamas needed to hear it too.
 Just because your baby likes bananas today doesn’t mean he’ll be eating Pop Tarts in ten years!